bajajsweta/Outbrain-Click-Prediction/README.md

 Demo Link:

-Tools used: R, R-shiny for web devolpment, Python, Plotly and Tableau for analysis, Docker, Luigi, IBM Data Science, Microsoft Azure
+Tools used: R, R-shiny for web devolpment, Python, Plotly and Tableau for analysis, Docker, Luigi, IBM Data Science, Microsoft Azure, AWS

 # Note
 In Exploratory analysis we have used plotly in offline mode, hence the graph will not be visible unless the code is run.